 We have worked with some young people with ADHD and Aspergers.
 They have been able to focus better with sensory objects and have sometimes needed more space or to walk around in sessions.

 Common areas young people are affected by are:

 We monitor and evaluate our work as counsellors throughout sessions.
 This is able to show that children are receiving therapeutic support which brings about a happier and more resilient child, with better coping skills.
 In reviewing our work, we are able to make sure the young person is making progress and working in a way that is best supporting them.

-A few of our evaluation comments are below from the young people we have worked with.:
+A few of our evaluation comments are on the How We Helped page from the young people we have worked with.: